What is uterine sarcoma?

 What is cancer staging?

-One of the biggest concerns about a cancer diagnosis is whether the cancer has metastasized (spread) beyond its original location.
-To determine this, the doctor assigns a number (I through IV) to the diagnosis.
-The higher the number, the more the cancer has spread throughout the body.
-This is called "staging."
-The doctor needs this information in order to plan the treatment.
+One of the biggest concerns about a cancer diagnosis is whether it's metastasized (spread) beyond its original location.
+To determine cancer spread, your provider assigns a number (I through IV) to the diagnosis.
+The higher the number, the more cancer has spread throughout your body.
+This classification system is called "staging."
+Your provider uses this information to plan for treatment.

 What are the stages of uterine sarcoma?

 - Stage I: Cancer is in your uterus only.

 - Stage II: Cancer has spread in your pelvis beyond your uterus.

 - Stage III: Cancer has spread to areas in the abdomen outside the pelvis, including lymph nodes.